How To Build A Strong Connection With Someone You Just Started Dating

 2012 study found that people are more likely to act when they see other people in “emotional” poses.
 Participants in the study were shown pictures.
 Some were of landscapes, some were of people in static poses, and some were in emotional, active poses.
 The participants’ hand muscles were observed as the pictures were shown to measure their motor response.
 Seeing other people in an emotional state can prime us for action.

 The more positive and relaxed you can be in any interaction with your partner, the better.
 That does not only apply to disagreements.
 You haven’t known each other for very long, so you might still feel nervous around them.
 The more you use calm, positive body language, the calmer you are likely to look and feel.
-The way we look on the outside does have a big impact on how we .
+The way we look on the outside does have a big impact on how we feel on the inside.
 Here are a few positive body language signals you can use:

 • Smile